sxlwar/signature/README.md

 ## IMPORTANT

-**When starting this project, ACCESS_TOKEN in the env file in the config directory may have expired.
-You need to get your own ACCESS_TOKEN from [docusign](https://developers.docusign.com), and remember to replace the ACCOUNT_ID with your own id.**
+**When starting this project, ACCESS_TOKEN in the env file in the config directory maybe expired.
+You need to get your own ACCESS_TOKEN from [docusign](https://developers.docusign.com), remember to replace the ACCOUNT_ID with your own id too.**

 ## REPO

-Note that the link given by the official website may points to an old repo, which corresponds to the 4 version.
-There is a package called docusign in [npm](https://www.npmjs.com), it has been deprecated.
-You need to download the new package called docusign-esign.
+Note that the link given by the official website may points to an old repo, which corresponds to version 4.0.
+There is a package called docusign in [npm](https://www.npmjs.com/package/docusign), it has been deprecated.
+Download the latest package called docusign-esign.

-docusign is developed by JavaScript.
-So far,the official has **not** written its declaration files.
+docusign is developed by JavaScript, so far, the official has **not** written its declaration files.
 You can write your own declaration file if you mind for happy coding.

 ## QUESTIONS